DarkPhoenix2704/ai-form/readme.md

 Embed video of project demo

-Technologies used
+Technologies used : AI,Web Development

-List out tech stacks you have used
+List out tech stacks you have used :JavaScript,TypeScript

 How to configure